Lakitna/Onaeri-tradfri/README.md

 ### 2. Run installer
 Locate the file `setup_linux.sh` or `setup_macos.sh` and execute them.
 Unfortunately there is no Windows installer yet.

-Run the correct settings file and watch the magic happen.
+Run the correct setup file and watch the magic happen.
 The setup will install all dependencies for you, this will take a while.

 ### 3. Change settings